fsharp/fsharp.org/mentorship/index.md

 ### How do I participate?

-If you want to be a mentor or be mentored, please review the application guidelines [here](register.html).
+If you want to be a mentor or mentee, please review the application guidelines [here](register.html).

 ### What is the current status of the program?